-We are offering a 10% discount on the price of courses booked before 28/12/2017.
-We are also offering a 20% discount on group bookings (club/private or through the aspirant mountaineer scheme) on our Winter Walking Skills and Winter Mountaineering Skills courses.
+We are offering a 10% discount on the price of courses booked before 27/12/2019.
+We are also offering a 20% discount on group bookings (club/private, but not through the aspirant/youth mountaineer scheme) on our Winter Walking Skills and Winter Mountaineering Skills courses, (not Winter Climbing Skills).
 In order to qualify for the 20% group rate reduction, you would need to book and pay up front for 6 participants on the Winter Walking Skills Course and 4 on the Winter Mountaineering Skills course.
-The deadline for this discount is 08/01/2018

-Please note that you can only avail of one discount or the other.
+The deadline for this discount is 08/01/2020 Please note that you can only avail of one discount or the other.